skellis46/slipbox/we are the weather.md

 _thoughts & links:_

-- beautiful shift between _make_ and _are_ not so different from I have a body and I am a body in [[pressure, stress and strain - the body in time]]
+- beautiful shift between _make_ and _are_ not so different from I have a body and I am a body in [[pressure, stress and strain - the body in time]] and in [[an object of special regard]]
-- also re non-attachment to the weather as simple example of mindfulness training; see [[sati, mindfulness and remembering]]
+- also re non-attachment to the weather as simple example of mindfulness training; see [[sati, mindfulness and remembering]], and the work of Helen Poynor.
 - interpenetration and air in [[the circulation of oxygen]]
 - [[footfall]]